canonn-science/EDMC-Canonn/README.md

 See the top stories on rotation

 ## Hyperdiction reporting
 Hyperdiction reporting is logged from the Thargoid Encounter Stats screen.
+There is also a button in the settings which will allow you to upload all hyperdictions from your journal.

 ## NHSS Reporting
 This captures NHSS information from the FSS scanner and USS Drops.
 Only logs one instance of each threat level per system